Let's talk about Kombucha!

 Kombucha is different.
 During Kombucha fermentation, organic acids are formed.

 Here's a quote from "A Review on Kombucha Tea..." describing some of them.

 "Chemical analysis of kombucha showed the presence of various organic acids, such as acetic, gluconic, glucuronic, citric, L-lactic, malic, tartaric, malonic, oxalic, succinic, pyruvic, usnic; ...14 amino acids,...Jun 21, 2014"

-Kombucha exploded in popularity just recently and there have not been enough studies done confirming that there is no leeching caused by organic acids in those tanks.
+Kombucha exploded in popularity just recently and there have not been enough independent studies done confirming that there is no leeching caused by organic acids in those tanks.